Frequently Asked Questions...

 Once you have checked out, you will see a screen that prompts you to pick a location to pickup your order – either 12405 Norwood Rd or 6304 King Lawrence Rd.
 For Norwood Rd, you need to pick a date and time slot.
 The time slots are in 2-hour windows, and you can show up any time within that window.
 For King Lawrence, you just pick a date, and you can show up any time on that day.

 You will get an email confirmation of your order, and another of your pick-up location and date.
-Your order confirmation email has a “View My Order” button; if you need to change your pick-up date or location, you can click on this button and it will take you to the scheduling screen.
 It is possible that the pick-up confirmation email may go to your spam folder.
 It is important to keep this email, as it is the only record of your pick-up date/location, and it has important instructions for what to expect at each location.
 There will not always be someone around to help you, so you need to know what to do upon arrival!

 You pay for your order when you come to get your plants.
 We prefer cash or checks.
 If paying with cash, please put it in an envelope with your name and/or order number on it.